ChickTechRDU/rpi-wordpress-screen/README.md

 We can use our newfound API interaction abilities to talk not just to our own blog server, but also our friends' blog servers!

 To interact with our friends' blogs, we'll need to get their blogs' IP addresses.
+Earlier we edited our hosts file so we could access our own blog with a nice url like "$username.example.com".
+We're going to do the same thing here except using your **friends'** IP addresses so we can also access **their** blogs.

-Ask your friends to get the IP of their interfaces by typing `ip a` in a terminal
+Ask your friends to get the IP of their interfaces by typing `ip a` in their terminal, just like before:

     root@raspberrypi:~/2019-chicktech/files/bin# ip a
     1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1